mortizm1988/lecture_financial_statements_analysis/topic_3_investing.md

 How does the solution change if the company uses the units of production method?

-- Depreciation per unit: 7.5 euros per unit
+- Depreciation per unit: 7.5 euros per unit.
 - Depreciation in year 1: 7.5*15,000= $112,500
 - Depreciation in year 2: 7.5*23,000= $172,500
 - carrying amount after 2 years: 800,000-112,500-172,500= $515,000